ddennis/Typescript-browserify-npm/README.md

 This is basically a standard browserify project, which enables you to use commonjs/npm modules in the browser, this means no globals, and the same code style as a node project, where you can require/import a file, function or a module
 Using Typescript externals modules you don't have to pass the typescript reference file around and needless namespacing in the code dividing classes into modules.

+I am using angular, but the basic setup can rely on any npm module.
 For me the biggest deal is the static analysis and improved code completion.